Meet the Faculty

 Dr. Delaplain earned her doctorate from the Cincinnati College-Conservatory of Music, where she studied with Sara Lambert Bloom and had regular master classes with Robert Bloom.
 She also earned degrees from Bowling Green State University and the University of Michigan, and she also studied with Richard Killmer, Arno Mariotti, John Bentley, Rachel Brudnoy, and Donald Nitz.

-DMA College-Conservatory of Music, University of Cincinnati
+D.M.A, University of Cincinnati College-Conservatory